Ladies Night (Atomic Kitten album): Critical reception

 Caroline Bansal, writing for musicOMH, complimented the album's first three tracks, but noted a "certain uniformity" among the rest of album.
 She found that "this seems almost wholly due to the dreadful drum machine that appears on practically every number.
 No matter how soulfully the girls sing, you feel that the insistently chirpy beat will go on regardless to keep them in line, with all the depth of feeling of a metronome.
 Which is a shame.
 Some of the songs [...] sound like they could be really strong if they only had a live band to rise above the two-dimensional pop beat."
 Alexander Cordas from German music website laut.de credited Ladies Night with a "terrible lack of creativity."

 AllMusic editor Jon O'Brien rated the album three stars out of five.
 He found that majority of the "tracks stick with the Stargate-esque watered-down R&B, breezy acoustic pop, and midtempo ballads of its predecessor, Feels So Good [...]
 There are times on Ladies Night when the girls appear capable of losing their "female Westlife" tag, while the increased creative input is a promising progression from their manufactured early days, but frustratingly, it plays it too safe too often to be considered as anything other than a harmless and slightly forgettable piece of fluff."
 Betty Clarke from The Guardian felt that the "album reveals the shaky nature of their stature: it has just one prospective hit and a dubious cover of a 1980s single, both lost in a sea of generic disco."
+Simon P. Ward from Yahoo!
+Music UK called Ladies Night an "acceptable album from an acceptable act [...]
+Most of it will definitely soundtrack Saturday afternoons in High Street clothing stores across the land."